krahets/hello-algo/en/docs/chapter_stack_and_queue/queue.md

 ## 5.2.1 &nbsp; Common operations on queue

-The common operations on a queue are shown in the Table 5-2 .
+The common operations on a queue are shown in Table 5-2.
 Note that method names may vary across different programming languages.
 Here, we use the same naming convention as that used for stacks.

 <p align="center"> Table 5-2 &nbsp; Efficiency of queue operations </p>